 When manure is not managed properly, it can be a costly liability for farmers and increase reputation and regulatory risks for farming communities.
 Today, a number of innovative manure management approaches are popping up around the US and other countries.
 However, adoption of these technologies is low.
 In order for these technologies to scale, a larger portion of dairy producers to be incentivized to engage.

-The Yield Lab Institute is joining forces with Newtrient, Dairy Farmers of America, and our environmental advisory partner, World Wildlife Fund to organize a startup competition for solution providers that market manure-based products (including services).
-Through this competition, we seek to advance the manure-based product market by selecting a group of solution providers and guiding them through a commercialization curriculum coupled with mentorship and introduction to sources of capital.
+The Yield Lab Institute joined forces with Cargill, The Maschhoffs, WeWork Food Labs, Newtrient, Dairy Farmers of America, and our environmental advisory partner, World Wildlife Fund to organize a startup competition for solution providers that market manure-based products (including services).
+Through this competition, we seek to advance the manure-based product market by selecting a group of solution providers and guiding them through a commercialization curriculum coupled with mentor ship and introduction to sources of capital.